 7. Be Attentive At Gas Stations

-Gas stations are run a bit differently than you may be used to back home.
-All gas stations are fully serviced and someone MUST put gas into your car for you.
-But it’s important to pay attention to the gas pump meter and that the attendant ‘zeros’ the pump before adding gas into your vehicle.
-If you’re not paying attention, gas attendants can overcharge you by not zero-ing out the pump prior.
+Gas stations are run differently than you may be used to back home.
+All gas stations are fully serviced; someone MUST put gas into your car.
+However, paying attention to the gas pump meter and that the attendant โzerosโ the pump before adding gas to your vehicle is essential.
+If youโre not paying attention, gas attendants can overcharge you by not zeroing out the pump prior.

 Also, we recommend paying for gas in cash and not with a credit card.
-This minimizes chances of credit card skimming.
-This has been known to happen in tourist hot spots in Baja and Cancún.
+This minimizes the chances of credit card skimming.
+This has happened in tourist hot spots in Baja and Cancรบn.

 How To Get Internet While Driving In Mexico

 Staying connected to the Internet is an important part of any Mexico road trip.
 And the best way to get Internet access is by purchasing a local Mexican SIM card.
-You can easily purchase a ‘TELCEL’ branded SIM card, without a contract or credit card info, from any OXXO Convenience Store (which are everywhere in Mexico) or at a TELCEL service center.
+You can easily buy a โTELCELโ branded SIM card from any OXXO Convenience Store (everywhere in Mexico) or at a TELCEL service center without a contract or credit card info.

 The OXXO front counter sells SIM cards for 50 pesos (~$2.50).
 This includes: